What is the Philosophy program about?

 Why study Philosophy with us?

-Our philosophy program offers unique study opportunities: you can explore a minor (four units) in Asian philosophy, and a summer program to study Tibetan Buddhism in India.
+Our philosophy program offers unique study opportunities: you can explore units in Asian philosophy, and a summer program to study Tibetan Buddhism in India.

 We teach across a range of philosophical traditions, Western and Eastern, and explore interdisciplinary connections with the sciences and humanities, near and far.

-Undertake a major (eight units) or minor (four units) in Philosophy on-campus in Hobart or Launceston, or anywhere in the world online.
+Undertake a major in Philosophy on-campus in Hobart or Launceston, or anywhere in the world online.

 Learn from internationally recognised staff whose research in Philosophy has elevated the University of Tasmania's research ranking in the discipline above world standards*.